asimone/justenoughismore/README.md

 in the functions.php to remove avatars.
 Those are only added so I can put the theme in the official wordpress repository.

-If you are curious about the justifications for my design or want to download the alternative, Wordpress unapproved version with the suggested changes above go to: http://andrewsimone.com/justenoughismore/
+If you are curious about the justifications for my design go here: http://andrewsimone.com/justenoughismore/